wangziqi2013/wangziqi2013.github.io/_posts/2019-09-01-tag-tables.markdown

 After reaching the leaf entry, the tag table walker performs the last step of mapping using the remaining 6 bits from the address, bit 6 to 11, which encodes the offset of the cache block in the physical page.
 The leaf entry is simply an array of 6 bit integers that maps the source offset to the destination offset in the DRAM row.
+A leaf page in this case will take at least 48 bytes.
+To further reduce memory consumption and the tag walk complexity, the paper proposes compressed leaf entry.
+A compressed leaf entry represents a consecutive range of blocks mapped from the physical page to the DRAM row, and the compressed leaf entry can be linked to level 2 or level 3 nodes.
+The compressed leaf entry consists of two parts.
+The first part is a tag field, which stores either 9 bits or 18 bits tag, which is (are) the index that should have been used to address level 3 and level 4 nodes.
+The